 These problems are not unique to hospitals – smartphones are an intrinsic part of the modern world.
 Distraction due to smartphones is a problem for us all, not just doctors.
 As a society, we are grappling with how to integrate smartphones into driving; into courtrooms; and into lecture halls.

 The response to the motorcar in the 19th century was to get a man to walk in front of cars waving a red flag.
 Similarly, responding to the problems of smartphones by getting junior doctors to walk around waving red flags every time they use them is ludicrous.

 We need to create an adequate regulatory framework suitable for their use, so we can benefit from all they have to offer for improving patient care.

 But just because smartphones are there does not mean that good medical practice can be ignored.
 The team (not the phone), still has responsibility for optimal patient care.
-If a medication should have been stopped, then it’s the team’s responsibility to ensure that it actually has been.
+If medications should have been stopped, then it’s the team’s responsibility to ensure that it actually has been.
 If a dose has been calculated using an app, then it’s the prescribing doctor’s responsibility to make sure that it is appropriate for the patient.

-In the 1950s, the registrar in the AHRQ case report might have made an error because she had a personal problem; or because her training was outdated and she had no way of keeping up to date with best practice; or because her mental arithmetic was poor.
+In the 1950s, the registrar in the AHRQ case report might have made an error because she had a personal problem; because her training was outdated and she had no way of keeping up to date with best practice; or because her mental arithmetic was poor.
 Distraction has always been, and will always be, an issue for doctors.

 We all need to learn how to reap the benefits of smartphones without them consuming us and distracting us from our ‘real’ lives.
 Doctors too need to learn how to use smartphones well.
 It’s not appropriate to check personal emails during the ward round, but it might be appropriate to look up a journal article on a treatment plan that’s being discussed.